sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Re-did how I handle ciphersuites in my data structures to use the 2byte ciphersuite IDs off the wire and just map those to ``SSL_CIPHER`` or ``EVP_xx`` later.
+Makes memory management easier:-) Seems to show that the ``SSL_CIPHER`` "class" isn't really designed that much I guess.

-- Server crashes on 2nd TLS connection though - something up with how I'm calling ``SSL_ESNI_free`` I bet (and the ctx/ctx2 stuff;-) (Keep this
+- (Now fixed) Server crashes on 2nd TLS connection though - something up with how I'm calling ``SSL_ESNI_free`` I bet (and the ctx/ctx2 stuff;-) (Keep this
   @ top of list 'till fixed.)

 - Fixed encoding of ESNI response, was missing extn type and length.
   H/s working now, and nonce coming back ok, but getting name